-The sky is blue, Sun is yellow, but the clouds are white!
+The Sky is blue, Sun is yellow, but the clouds are White!
 The Sun emits all of the colors in the visible spectrum.
 When you combine all of those colors, you get white.
 The Sun emits white light, and clouds contain tiny round water droplets.
 When that white sunlight passes through those tiny droplets, they are scattered in all directions.
 That’s why clouds are white.

 The light from the Sun, which we all know is white, is a mixture of rainbow colors.
 We see different colors from that braid being split by reflecting part of that light absorption or some of that light or refraction, splitting apart that weave.